Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 **Images**

-Home background image is from [Poster Store](https://posterstore.eu/) Blog posts is also from the [Poster Store](https://posterstore.eu/) All poster images are from [Unsplash] (https://unsplash.com/)
+Home background image is from [Poster Store](https://posterstore.eu/).
+Blog posts is also from the [Poster Store](https://posterstore.eu/).
+All poster images are from [Unsplash](https://unsplash.com/).

 **Acknowledgements**

-• Code Institute Slack Channel for valuable guidance and opinions.
+- Code Institute Slack Channel for valuable guidance and opinions.
-• Code Institute tutors for assistance in my times of need.
+- Code Institute tutors for assistance in my times of need.